edzamo/edzamo/README.md

 ### Hi there 👋

-I'm Edwin Zamora is a ✨ Software Developer ✨.
+I'm Edwin Zamora , I am a ✨ Software Engineer ✨.

 Here are some ideas to get you started: